Big Cypress District Packs

 Big Cypress District Troops

-Boy Scouting is available to boys who have earned the Cub Scout Arrow of Light Award and are at least 10 years old, or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
+Boy Scouting is available to youth who have earned the Cub Scout Arrow of Light Award and are at least 10 years old, or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
 The program achieves the BSA's objectives of developing character, citizenship, and personal fitness.